Cloud-Hacks/movie-catalogue/README.md

 Enter name of role to add: app
 Shall the new role be a superuser? (y/n) y

-createdb movie
+postgres@codespaces- createdb movie

 sudo adduser app

+New PW: hiclass@12

-psql -c "ALTER USER app WITH PASSWORD 'your_password';"
+postgres@codespaces- psql -c "ALTER USER app WITH PASSWORD 'your_password';"

 sudo su app
 psql